 Here, the appraiser uses information on local building costs, labor rates and other factors to determine how much it would cost to build a property similar to the one being appraised.
 This value often sets the maximum on what a property would sell for.
 It's also the least used predictor of value.

 Analyzing Comparable Sales

 Appraisers can tell you a lot about the neighborhoods in which they appraise.
 They innately understand the value of certain features to the residents of that area.
 Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the subject at hand.
 By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to valuing features of homes in Holland and Ottawa, Appraisal Group West Michigan is your local authority.
+When it comes to valuing features of homes in West Michigan, Appraisal Group West Michigan is your local authority.
 This approach to value is typically given the most consideration when an appraisal is for a home exchange.